-LILMOD's advocacy work bridges cultural identity, historical memory, and international responsibility — empowering young leaders to engage with the systems that shape our world.
+LILMOD's advocacy work bridges cultural identity, historical memory, and international responsibility — empowering proven leaders to engage with the systems that shape our world.

-LILMOD founder James D. Height Jr. was selected as a United Nations Youth Delegate, participating in global discussions surrounding nuclear disarmament and international peace efforts.
+LILMOD founder James D. Height Jr. was selected as a United Nations Youth Delegate, participating in global discussions surrounding nuclear disarmament and international peace efforts through the PEAC Institute and TPNW engagement.

 This experience demonstrated how local histories and cultural knowledge can inform international conversations, and it became a cornerstone of LILMOD's approach to advocacy — grounding global engagement in community identity and historical consciousness.